handsonarchitects/blog/content/blog/2025/denial-of-wallet-cost-aware-rate-limiting-part-2/index.md

 **Action items**:
 - Sort users by total spend.
 Identify the top 10% of spenders.
 Are they legitimate power users or potential DoW attackers?
-- Analyze their request patterns:
+- Analyze their request patterns: burst size and frequency, time-of-day and day-of-week effects, model mix (which models are used most), tool-call frequency and patterns, cache hit rates, per-session vs per-user behavior trends
 - For each high-cost pattern, ask: Could this be optimized?
   - Can we add caching to reduce redundant LLM calls?
   - Can we batch requests to improve efficiency?